dennissivia/aicontract-shared/20_analysis_01_technical-decisions.md

 - Capture trade-offs in commits and code comments: why simple solutions were chosen, when technical debt is acceptable, and future migration paths.
 - Explain choices such as in-memory vs distributed approaches and why they fit current needs.

-## Example Trade-offs in This Project
+## Example Trade-offs (patterns to consider)
-- In-memory rate limiting is acceptable because few containers run and state loss on restart is not critical.
+- In-memory state can be acceptable at small scale when restart loss is tolerable; move to shared/distributed storage as coordination needs grow.
-- No cross-instance coordination is fine for current scale; can migrate to Redis later if needed.
+- Avoid cross-instance coordination until scale requires it; design a path to migrate if/when needed.
-- Configurable capacity simplifies testing (`3 req/min`) versus production (`20 req/min`).
+- Use configuration to tune limits per environment (e.g., lower limits in tests, higher in production).